The World's Top Bike Tour Promoter

 Cycle America (1988-1997) - Founder of one of America's most popular cross-country bicycle tours.
 The tour is divided into week-long segments allowing cyclists to cycle across America over a period of summers, or complete the entire trek in one summer.
 In 1991 over 2800 cyclists participated.
 Tour is under new ownership.

 Century Bicycle Tours & Races (1982-2002) - I was the founder, tour leader, and race director of 43 century (100 mile, 100 kilometer) bicycle tours and races.
 A 243-mile long one day RAAM qualifier race across Minnesota became very popular as well as the Jesse James Bike Tour in Northfield, Minnesota.
 From 200-1300 cyclists usually cycled on most tours and races.

 ABOUT FOUNDER DON HAUGO

 Hello fellow cyclists!

-I've made a career of creating outdoor adventure sports projects and places to live for people who enjoy an active lifestyle, all with a GREEN mission.
-After studying forestry at the University of Minnesota and fighting forest fires for the U.S. Forest Service out of Missoula, Montana as a smokejumper for eight summers, I began connecting people to the great outdoors through the same adventure-sports activities that inspired me.
+I have made a career of creating outdoor recreational sports projects and places to live for people who enjoy an active lifestyle, all with a GREEN MISSION.
+After studying forestry at the University of Minnesota and smokejumping in to backcountry forest fires for the U.S. Forest Service out of Missoula, Montana for 10 summers, I began connecting people to the great outdoors through the same recreational sports activities that inspired me.

-The latest project, BiosAdventures, was created to connect you to bike tour operators worldwide who have created bike trips so you can enjoy, explore, and see the earth's scenic landscapes from the seat of a bike.
+The latest project, BiosAdventures, was created to connect cyclists to bike tour operators who've created bike trips so you can enjoy, explore, and see many of the earth's scenic landscapes from the seat of a bike.